ldapjs/node-ldapjs/docs/filters.md

 # Overview

-This documents the ldapjs server API; this assumes that you are familiar with LDAP, so if you're not, hit the [guide](http://ldapjs.org/guide.html) first.
+This document covers the ldapjs filters API and assumes that you are familiar with LDAP.
+If you're not, read the [guide](http://ldapjs.org/guide.html) first.

 LDAP search filters are really the backbone of LDAP search operations, and ldapjs tries to get you in "easy" with them if your dataset is small, and also